Skip to content

 Unix, Linux and macOS

-INCLUDE.encrypt "/.../*"
+INCLUDE.ENCRYPT "/.../*"

 Windows

-INCLUDE.encrypt ?:\...\*
+INCLUDE.ENCRYPT ?:\...\*

 Do mind that it will not affect files that have already been sent over previously, which may confuse people testing encryption on a node for which normal backups have been done before.
 Touching or editing a file that is (now) covered by a INCLUDE.encrypt statement will make next backup be encrypted, but the old unencrypted version will linger until it expires depending on the retention policies it was backed up under.